robertglatzel/detweet/README.md

 ## Installation instructions

+The below instructions need to be reworked because they are unclear.

  - Clone the repo
  - cd into the directory
  - ./install_mysql.sh (This installs pip3 and mysqlserver) (remember your root user's password)